Thinking beyond borders

 Taxable income is taxed at graduated income tax rates ranging from 14 percent to 45 percent.
 In addition to income tax, a solidarity surcharge amounting to 5.5 percent of the assessed income tax is charged.
 If the taxpayer is a member of a church that is recognized for tax purposes, church tax at 8 or 9 percent of the income tax is levied.
 Non-resident employees are also subject to income tax at graduated rates as well as a solidarity surcharge.
 Non-residents are not subject to church tax.

 Employees working in Germany are generally subject to German social security payments.
 Extended business travelers from other EU or EEC member states or Switzerland will typically be exempted from contributing to the German social security system under the applicable EEC regulation.
-Extended business travelers from other countries/territories may be exempted under a totalization agreement or under Germany’s domestic laws.
+Extended business travelers from other countries/jurisdictions may be exempted under a totalization agreement or under Germany’s domestic laws.

 Contributions to pension insurance and unemployment insurance, as well as health insurance and long-term nursing care insurance, are capped for both the employer and the employee.

 A PE of a foreign employer in Germany is also obliged to withhold German wage tax.
 It is important to note that a PE as defined by German domestic law is sufficient to trigger a withholding obligation.
-It does not necessarily have to qualify as a PE under an applicable tax treaty.
+It does not necessarily have to qualify as a PE under an applicable tax treaty

 Performing an activity in Germany, which an individual is required to perform according to their employment contract, is considered as working.
 In first instance, the duration and the location of the employer (abroad or Germany) do not matter.
-Working Germany is, in the first instance, always subject to work authorization requirement.
+Working in Germany is, in the first instance, always subject to work authorization requirement.

 Individuals from Member States of the EU or the EEA or Switzerland are always work authorization exempt including travels to Germany as business travelers.

-For nationals of other countries/territories work authorization exemptions may exist depending on the type of activities and the duration of these.
+For nationals of other countries/jurisdictions work authorization exemptions may exist depending on the type of activities and the duration of these.
 The German law specifies certain activities which are considered as "business activities".
 However, the requirements of the law are very strict so that it should be checked before each trip - regardless of the length of the stay - if such an exemption applies.
 If not, a work visa is required and additionally, of the stays exceeds 90 days, a work permit.
 On occasion of obtaining a work visa/work permit the German immigration law is closely linked to the labor law.
 When deciding on a work visa the German authorities will especially assess whether the working conditions of the individual are comparable to those of local workforce.
 Working conditions are, for example, salary, working hours and entitlement to annual leave.

 On 1 January 2015, Germany’s law on a statutory minimum wage became effective.
 Even foreign companies located abroad and assigning employees to Germany are required to pay the statutory minimum wage during an employee’s deployment in Germany – even if this is very short.
 The minimum salary requirement is only a "bottom line" requirement.
 Additionally, the salary must be comparable to local workforces' salary working a comparable position with a comparable educational and professional background.
 If at least one of these requirements is not attained, the requirement work visa/permit will not be issued.
 Not complying with other mandatory provisions like working time, holidays etc., will lead to a rejection of the work visa/permit application as well.